overwolf/overwolf.github.io/docs/start/subscriptions-request-form.md

 ---
 id: subscriptions-request-form
 title: Request an app plan
-sidebar_label: Request an App Plan
+sidebar_label: Request an app plan
 ---

 Please fill out the following form in order to get an app subscription plan: